naturalis/trait-geo-diverse-ungulates/doc/README.md

    to grazing, using a BiSSE analysis.
 8. [**DPLACE**](8_dplace.rmd) - performs statistical tests to link societal
    data from DPLACE to Ungulate niches.
+9. [**n-dimensional hypervolume**](9_hypervolume.rmd) - ranks niche traits by
+   magnitude differences between domesticated and wild.
+Performs weighted clustering (to enhance substructure within domesticated) and incorporates the three highest ranking niche traits in a `hypervolume` visualization.

 Manuscript
 ----------